Giving for the Future

 You can make a memorial contribution to honor someone's memory and greatly benefit the church.
 You can also designate the church as a beneficiary upon your death.

 Contact the church office for more information: call (573) 442-1164, or email firstname.lastname@example.org.
 Speak with a member of the Gifts & Memorials Committee to learn more about existing church funds and how these moneys are used.
 Our Financial Coordinator can provide detailed instructions on how to make gifts to the church.
-Visit with one of the Pastors for personal guidance and counsel.
+Visit with the Pastor for personal guidance and counsel.